dusanmarceta/Synthetic-Population-of-Interstellar-Objects/README.md

-    d - list of critical diameters of the population (see example above) (m) alpha - list of SFD slopes for the size ranges defined by the list d (see example above) rm - radius of the model sphere where the synthetic population is to be generated (au) dr - step for the numerical integration with respect to heliocentric distance (au) (see section 5.2 in Marceta, D.: Orbital Model of the Interstellar       Objects in the Solar System, 2021)
+    d - list of critical diameters of the population (see example above) (m) alpha - list of SFD slopes for the size ranges defined by the list d (see example above) rm - radius of the model sphere where the synthetic population is to be generated (au) dr - step for the numerical integration with respect to heliocentric distance (au) (see section 5.2 in Marceta, D.: Synthetic Population of Interstellar Objects in the Solar System, 2022)

 output:

-    q - perihelion distances [au]
+    q - perihelion distances (au)
     e - eccentricities
-    f - true anomalies [degrees]
+    f - true anomalies (degrees)
-    inc - orbital inclinations [degrees]
+    inc - orbital inclinations (degrees)
-    Omega - longitudes of ascending nodes [degrees] omega - arguments of perihelions [degrees]
+    Omega - longitudes of ascending nodes (degrees) omega - arguments of perihelions (degrees)
-    D - diameters of ISOs (m)
+    D - diameters of ISOs (m) (optional)

 Remark:
 A potential problem can arise if the range of velocities is very large